NHSDigital/electronic-prescription-service-api-regression-tests/README.md

 To make this easier, a `template.env` file is located on the root.
 Fill in the values and rename this to `.env`

-Any file that beings with `.env` is automatically ignored by Git
+Any file that begins with `.env` is automatically ignored by Git

 ### Preparing your development environment
 This test pack utilises the power of Docker to quickly and easily spin up a dev environment for you to work in